-- b) This appeal must be received by the superintendent no later than ten (10) business days from the date the administrator or Title IX/504 decision maker communicated his/her decision to the complainant. - c) The superintendent will investigate as he or she deems appropriate.
+- b) This appeal must be received by the superintendent no later than ten (10) business days from the date the administrator or Title IX/504 coordinator communicated his/her decision to the complainant. - c) The superintendent will investigate as he or she deems appropriate.
 However, all matters involving discrimination or harassment shall be promptly and thoroughly investigated. - d) Upon completion of this investigation, the superintendent will inform the complainant in writing of his or her decision.
-If the complaint involved discrimination or harassment, the superintendent shall submit the decision within 180 days after the superintendent received complainant's written appeal. - 6.
-When a formal complaint about the superintendent of schools has been filed with the president of the board, the president shall promptly and thoroughly investigate the complaint, and shall: - a) Determine whether the complainant has discussed the matter with the superintendent. - 1) If the complainant has not, the board president will urge the complainant to discuss the matter directly with the superintendent, if appropriate. - 2) If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting. - d) Respond to the complainant.
+If the complaint involved discrimination or harassment, the superintendent shall submit the decision within 180 days after the superintendent received complainant's written appeal. - 5.
+If either the complainant or the accused party is not satisfied with the superintendent's decision regarding a complaint, he or she may appeal the decision to the board. - a) This appeal must be in writing. - b) This appeal must be received by the board president no later than ten (10) business days from the date the superintendent communicated his/her decision to the complainant. - c) This policy allows, but does not require the board to receive statements from interested parties and witnesses relevant to the complaint appeal.
+However, all matters involving discrimination or harassment shall be promptly and thoroughly investigated. - d) The board will notify the complainant in writing of its decision.
+If the complaint involved discrimination or harassment, the board shall submit its decision within 180 days after it received complainant's written appeal. - e) There is no appeal from a decision of the board. - 6.
+When a formal complaint about the superintendent of schools has been filed with the president of the board, the president shall promptly and thoroughly investigate the complaint, and shall: - a) Determine whether the complainant has discussed the matter with the superintendent.

+- 1) If the complainant has not, the board president will urge the complainant to discuss the matter directly with the superintendent, if appropriate. - 2) If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting. - d) Respond to the complainant.
 If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 days after the president received the complaint.